Flying in New Zealand

 • You will require a current First Aid certificate, and pass an assessment by an NZHGPA appointed assessor.

 • Instructors may apply to convert their home country rating to a NZHGPA rating.
-Contact our Training manager for information [email protected].
-There is a fee for this process.
+Contact our Training manager for information [email protected]

 • Instructors must be able to demonstrate a good command of the English language.